athlohangade/scheduler-in-xv6/README.md

   file).
 - The number of CPU to be used for xv6 can be configured by changing the 'CPU' variable in the *Makefile*.
+- While testing, if number of child process to be created is more and prompt shows 'too many arguments', change the value of *MAXARGS* in *sh.c*.